opensearch-project/documentation-website/_search-plugins/ltr/fits-in.md

 # Scope of the plugin

-The Learning to Rank plugin for OpenSearch provides a tool to help you develop and use machine learning-based ranking models for your application search.
+The Learning to Rank plugin for OpenSearch helps you develop and use machine learning (ML)-based ranking models for your application search.
 The following sections describe how the plugin fits into the overall LTR process.

 ## What the plugin does